National Association for Rational Sexual Offense Laws: Lawsuits

 NARSOL's former Californian chapter, CA RSOL, challenged ordinances governing registered sex offenders in federal court across the state of California.

 During 2014 over 20 municipalities were sued by CA RSOL.
 As of October 11, 15 of the lawsuits had been settled, 38 cities had avoided litigation by revoking their sex offender ordinances, and 6 cities had chosen to discontinue enforcing the ordinances.
 At the time, sex offender ordinances were under review in 18 additional cities.
 These efforts culminated in March 2015 when Supreme Court of California declared residency restrictions unconstitutional citing their unfairness and counterproductive effects.
 Similar lawsuits by the RSOL's Texas chapter forced some Texas towns to ease their residency restrictions in early 2016.

 NARSOL's Maryland chapter, FAIR (Families Advocating Intelligent Registries) has played a significant role in reversing the retroactive application of registry laws in the state of Maryland.
 They were part of the Amicus Curiae cited in the March 2013 Court of Appeals decision Doe v.
 DPSCS which declared that Maryland's existing sex offender registry laws are punitive in effect, and therefore could not constitutionally be applied retroactively to persons whose crimes pre-dated registration.
 This decision was further solidified in 2014 with the "Doe 2" decision.
-The full impact of these decisions in Maryland is still being affected.